R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 @:keepSub            : Extends @:keep metadata to all implementing and extending classes

 @:macro              : (deprecated)

+@:mergeBlock         : Merge the annotated block into the current scope

 # 生成相应的 Flash 元数据, 例: @:meta(Event(name="test",type="Foo"))
 @:meta               : Internally used to mark a class field as being the metadata field. (flash only)